-A study of the Earth's atmosphere including its dynamics, processes, and structure as they pertain to the establishment of weather.
-Attention will be given to the relationships between weather conditions and air pollution.
+A study of the Earth's atmosphere including its dynamics, processes, and structure as they pertain to the establishment of weather and climate.

 GEOG 2033 - World Regional Geography (S,I,H)

 A study of China, the former USSR, Europe, Latin America, the Arab world, and other parts of our globe.
 Special emphasis will be given to the five dimensions: political, economic, historical, social, and geographic as each relates to the specific regions.
 Foresights and options will be examined to improve our vision of the modern world with its ever more close associations and dependencies.